How PM Has Evolved and Where It’s Going in the 21st Century

 Creating a Real Conversation

 Ultimately, the real goal of the new performance management method is to create a real conversation.
-That flies in the face of conventional performance management methodologies, which focused on using a carrot to encourage better performance and a stick to drive home the ramifications of failure.
+That flies in the face of conventional performance management methodologies, which focus on using a carrot to encourage better performance and a stick to drive home the ramifications of failure.

 Why does creating a conversation between employees and management matter?
 There are plenty of reasons, but one of the more critical is that it helps to show that employees are valued and appreciated.
 It’s about active listening and showing that you care about what the other person is saying.